luiscruz/course_sustainableSE/2026/p1_measuring_software/g21_youtube_browsers.md

 ---
 author: Leonidas Hadjiyiannis, Ivan Ivanov, Noky Soekarman, Yuchen Sun
 group_number: 21
-title: "Youtube Energy Consumption on Different Browsers"
+title: "Youtube Energy Consumption on Different Browsers with or without Hardware Acceleration"
 image: "img/gX_template/project_cover.png"
 date: 12/02/2026
-summary: For our project 1 we will be analyzing the energy consumption of the CPU when running the same youtube short on two different browsers (firfox & google chrome) on ubuntu24.04.3LTS using AMD Ryzen 7 4800H
+summary: For our project 1 we will be analyzing the energy consumption of the CPU when running the same youtube short on two different browsers (firefox & google chrome) on ubuntu24.04.3LTS using AMD Ryzen 7 4800H
 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this
 ---

-# Youtube Energy Consumption on Different Browsers
+# Youtube Energy Consumption on Different Browsers with or without Hardware Acceleration

 ## **Introduction**